ValgulNecron/kasuki/CONTRIBUTING.md

 ### Code style

-Please use clippy and do not add new warning (or as little as possible) Always add docstring to public function except for autocomplete, run and register. also add comment to "hard" thing so people know why you did this.
+Please use clippy and do not add new warning (or as little as possible) Always add docstring to public function except for autocomplete, run, and register. also add comment to "hard" thing so people know why you did this.

 ### Naming convention